microsoft/playwright/docs/out/api/class-page.md

     - `bottom` <[string]|[number]> Bottom margin, accepts values labeled with units.
 Defaults to `0`.
     - `left` <[string]|[number]> Left margin, accepts values labeled with units.
 Defaults to `0`.
   - `pageRanges` <[string]> Paper ranges to print, e.g., '1-5, 8, 11-13'.
 Defaults to the empty string, which means print all pages.
-  - `path` <[path]> The file path to save the PDF to.
+  - `path` <[string]> The file path to save the PDF to.
 If `path` is a relative path, then it is resolved relative to the current working directory.
 If no path is provided, the PDF won't be saved to the disk.
   - `preferCSSPageSize` <[boolean]> Give any CSS `@page` size declared in the page priority over what is declared in `width` and `height` or `format` options.
 Defaults to `false`, which will scale the content to fit the paper size.
   - `printBackground` <[boolean]> Print background graphics.
 Defaults to `false`.
   - `scale` <[number]> Scale of the webpage rendering.
 Defaults to `1`.
 Scale amount must be between 0.1 and 2.